- Malta, Greece, Cyprus, and Portugal are some of the easiest countries to immigrate to in 2026.

 14. Mexico

-Mexico is one of the most popular destinations for Americans seeking an affordable lifestyle and easier relocation.
+Mexico is one of the most popular destinations for Americans seeking an affordable lifestyle and easy relocation.
 The country offers several visa options, including the Temporary Resident Visa, which requires proof of income of around $2,600 per month or savings of $43,000.
 This visa is valid for up to four years and can lead to permanent residency.

 Mexico’s lower cost of living, vibrant culture, and large expat communities make it a favorite among retirees and remote workers.
 After five years of legal residency, applicants can apply for citizenship, and the process is known for being straightforward compared to many other nations.